AcalaNetwork/bodhi.js/packages/evm-subql/README.md

 For example, when we query `eth_getTransactionByHash` or `eth_getLogs`, the eth rpc will internally query the requested data from subql query. ([more details](https://evmdocs.acala.network/miscellaneous/faqs#when-do-i-need-to-provide-subquery-url-for-eth-rpc-adpater-or-evmrpcprovider))

-## Run with npm locally
+## Build and Run Locally with npm
-For production it's recommended to use [docker setup](#run-with-docker), but if you don't want to use Docker, you can still run each service locally ([official documentation](https://academy.subquery.network/run_publish/run.html#running-an-indexer-subql-node)).
+For production it's recommended to use [docker setup](#run-with-docker), but if you don't want to use Docker, you can still run each service locally ([subquery docs](https://academy.subquery.network/run_publish/run.html#running-an-indexer-subql-node)).

-- install deps and build subql types and code locally
+install deps and build subql types and code locally
 ```
 yarn
 yarn build